-Immaculata University is proud to support veterans and military members who are pursuing higher education.
+Immaculata University is proud to support veterans and military members, and their spouses, who are pursuing higher education.

 As an Immaculata student, you will receive: